bipinKrishnan/mlops_workflow/README.md

-Simple checklist to follow while doing an ML project:
+Simple checklist to follow while doing an ML project end to end:

 1. Create a git repo
 2. Create a good structure for the project either by using cookiecutter or by yourself